 Single-lever faucets usually only require one or two holes punched into the countertop, which can be handy if you often find yourself with only one hand free.
 Smaller sink basins or limited counter space may require a single-lever faucet.
 However, they may not be able to adjust the temperature as precisely as two-handle faucets.
 Two-handle faucets have a wider range and are more suitable for kitchen sinks with a little more space.
 Additionally, the traditional setup of a two-handle faucet has separate hot and cold handles for better temperature control but requires both hands to adjust the temperature at the same time.
 Two-handle faucets typically require three or four holes.

-8. What Kind of Kitchen Faucets are Popular?
+6. What Kind of Kitchen Faucets Are Popular?

 The style of the faucet is entirely up to the owner, but knowing the basic idea of what you are looking for can help optimize the design of your kitchen space.
-Traditional faucets like Opulence® feature classic designs, curved surfaces, and attractive details.
-Modern faucets like Parma® are sleek and simple with sharper lines.
-Transitional faucets like the Kinzie® offer the best of both worlds, combining classic and contemporary elements for a look that complements every style.
+Traditional faucets feature classic designs, curved surfaces, and attractive details.
+Modern faucets are sleek and simple with sharper lines.
+Transitional faucets offer the best of both worlds, combining classic and contemporary elements for a look that complements every style.

 Nicemoco offers kitchen faucets in chrome, stainless steel, satin black, and brushed bronze finishes to suit any style.
 Stainless steel finishes tend to be the most popular choice for many kitchens because they stand out, are durable and easy to clean, and can be easily matched with other fixtures and appliances throughout the kitchen.